faezehghiasi/Raw-Packet-Capture-Program/README.md

 * Root or superuser privileges (required for creating raw sockets).

 ## Building the Code
-You can use the provided Makefile to build the server and client programs.
+You can use the provided Makefile to build the program.

 **1-** Open a terminal.

 **2-** Navigate to the directory containing the Makefile.

-**3-** Run the following command to build both the server and client:
+**3-** Run the following command to build the program :

 ```bash
 make